DrawnInward/nc-games/README.md

     Queries: category, sort_by, order
     Example Response:

-Sure!
-Here's a sample README file for your project:
-Board Game Database Backend

-This project is the backend for a board game database.
-It provides an API to manage board game reviews, categories, and comments.
-The project is built using Node.js v19.7.0, PostgreSQL 14.7, and the Express.js framework.
-Endpoints

-The following endpoints are available in the API:
-GET /api

-    Description: Serves up a JSON representation of all the available endpoints of the API, this includes example responses of each endpoint.

-GET /api/categories

-    Description: Serves an array of all categories.
-    Queries: None

-GET /api/reviews

-    Description: Serves an array of all reviews.
-    Queries: category, sort_by, order

 GET /api/reviews/:review_id

     Description: Serves a specific review object relevant to the inputted review ID.